atp-team/anemone/README.md

 * *Šimon Kautský* for the development of Anemone Mobile Client app both for iOS and Android in Unity3D and for solving all these ugly platform specific bugs.
 * *Filip Bursík* for the development of Arduino part of Anemone platform in C and for all those dreamless nights when the program did not fit the small Arduino YÚN memory.
 * *Michal Mlejnek* for the huge amount of Anemone Tentacle 3D case model iterations in Blender - including the final one which you can print and enjoy.
-* *Jana Moudrá* for coding the Anemone platform presentational website (the one at [http://anemone.cloud](http://anemone.cloud)).
+* *Jana Moudrá* for coding the Anemone platform presentational website (the one at [http://www.anemone.cloud](http://www.anemone.cloud)).
 Fully responsive with all the cute JS features.
 * *Honza Sechovec* for the vision, guidance and mainly for the patience.
-The development of the platform took a lot longer than expected, but the result is worth it.
+The development of the platform took a bit longer than expected, but the result is worth it.
 * *Tomáš Jukin* for the platform architecture and the fact that all the stuff fits well together.
-And for the ugly electronics stuff, the documentation, slicing, soldering and 3D printing.
+And for the ugly electronical stuff, the documentation, slicing, soldering and 3D printing.
 * *Kanárek* (which is a [Prusa3D i3 MK2 3D printer](http://www.prusa3d.cz/#i3-printer)) for printing every single iteration of the Anemone Tentacle 3D case model and still work.

 ## How can I contribute?

 1. Join the platform!
 Either as a User or Developer, you can join the Anemone platform and explore the world of IoT in a fun way.
-See [http://anemone.cloud](http://anemone.cloud).
+See [http://www.anemone.cloud](http://www.anemone.cloud).
 2. Spread the word!
 I you know somebody who might be interested in our platform invite him ale show him your Tentacle.
-3. Make your own apps based on [manual](TODO).
+3. Make your own apps based on [manual](https://github.com/ceskasporitelna/anemone/blob/master/documentation/HowToMakeAnemoneApp.md).
 4. Make new connectors and submit them as pull requests to this repository.
 5. Interested in serious development?
 Wanna extend the platform itself?
 Contact Honza at honza@flexer.cz.